 Intensive and Experiential classes take place in summer and January sessions.
 They typically meet for four or eight hours of learning per day, five days a week.
-Because we cannot expect students in a five- or ten-day cight hours of learning per day, five days a week.
-Decause we cannot expect students in a five of ten day course to spend 10+ hours per day studying outside of class, substantial student work ahead of and/or following the actual course dates is to be expected.
+Because we cannot expect students in a five- or tenday course to spend 10+ hours per day studying outside of class, substantial student work ahead of and/or following the actual course dates is to be expected.